03 Mar Peatland Restoration

 The peatlands are also home to a unique set of plants which, on the higher ground, includes cloudberry, deer grass and cross leaved heath.
 Cotton grasses and sphagnum mosses make up the bulk of the peatland plants and these are easily lost when areas become degraded or eroded.
-Many of these peatland sites are within SSSI but others are undesignated yet are still as important in terms of water quality management.
+Many of these peatland sites are within Sites of Special Scientific Interest but others are undesignated, yet are still as important in terms of water quality management.

 A number of important bird species are associated with good quality blanket bog such as dunlin, golden plover and hen harrier.
 These species are all of conservation concern and protection of their habitat will help secure their survival into the future.

-The aim of the project is to repair key areas of peat erosion and degradation, and in the process trial new and novel techniques in peatland restoration particularly give the remote locations of some of these areas.
+The aim of the project is to repair key areas of peat erosion and degradation and in the process trial new and novel techniques in peatland restoration, particularly given the remote locations of some of these areas.
 Addressing peat degradation will also have a positive impact on water quality in the River Rede.
 Key activities will be: